Joey P. Mánlapaz in front of "Hitched" (Oil on linen; 42" x 20") at her Capitol Hill studio.

 Joey P. Mánlapaz

-Her paintings are widely collected in the U.S. and internationally by private and corporate art collectors, including Akridge (DC), Arnold & Porter LLP (DC), Ayala Corporation (Manila), Ballard Spahr Andrews & Ingersoll LLP (DC), Citizens Bank (VA), Clark Enterprises (MD), Mr & Mrs Bill Cosby, DC Commission on the Arts & Humanities, Deloitte & Touche USA LLP (DC), ING Clarion (DC), Honorable (late) Senator Daniel Inouye (HI), International Union of Operating Engineers (DC), Melrose Castle (VA), Metlife (DC), Ministry of Justice (Manila), The Monocle Restaurant (DC), National Association of Home Builders (DC), Mr Mel Odilao (DC), ORIX Development Group (IL), Honorable Associate Judge Heidi M. Pasichow (DC), Pritchard Satellite Communications (MD), Reed Smith Shaw & McClay LLP (DC), Shapiro Lifschitz & Schram, P.C.
-(DC), Sidley & Austin LLP (IL), Superior Court of the District of Columbia, U.S. Library of Congress, U.S. Navy, U.S. Nuclear Regulatory Commission (MD), U.S. State Department, White & Case LLP (DC) and Wiley Rein & Fielding LLP (DC), to name a few.
+Her paintings are widely collected in the U.S. and internationally by private and corporate art collectors, including Akridge (DC), Arnold & Porter LLP (DC), Ayala Corporation (Manila), Ballard Spahr Andrews & Ingersoll LLP (DC), Cato Institute (DC), Citizens Bank (VA), Clark Enterprises (MD), Mr & Mrs Bill Cosby, DC Commission on the Arts & Humanities, Deloitte & Touche USA LLP (DC), ING Clarion (DC), the Honorable late Senator Daniel Inouye (HI), International Union of Operating Engineers (DC), Melrose Castle (VA), Metlife (DC), Ministry of Justice (Manila), The Monocle Restaurant (DC), National Association of Home Builders (DC), Mr Mel Odilao (DC), ORIX Development Group (IL), Honorable Associate Judge Heidi M. Pasichow (DC), Pritchard Satellite Communications (MD), Reed Smith Shaw & McClay LLP (DC), Shapiro Lifschitz & Schram, P.C.
+(DC), Sidley & Austin LLP (IL), Superior Court of the District of Columbia, U.S. Library of Congress, U.S. Navy, U.S. Nuclear Regulatory Commission (MD), U.S. State Department, White & Case LLP (DC), and Wiley Rein & Fielding LLP (DC), to name a few.